 It was big deal that record.
 A final declaration of intent from the most important band in our lives.
 Strange then that it’s no longer one of The Jam’s most remembered tunes.
 Going Underground, That’s Entertainment and Town Called Malice still live a breathe in the present day, but Beat Surrender somehow got marooned in the 80s.
 Maybe it was too attached to a specific moment in time.
 The Jam stopped in 1982.
 Beat Surrender marked that stop.

 The song that replaced Beat Surrender at the top of the U.K. charts was Renee and Renato’s Save Your Love.
 Jeez!
 We needed saving all right.
-We needed saving from stuff like that.
+We needed saving from shit like Save Your Love.
 What was Weller thinking, leaving us alone in a world like this?
 No more Jam was unthinkable.
 What were we to do?
 We responded by going Jam mad.

 By February 1983, all of The Jam’s previous 15 official UK singles were back in the Top 100.
-A re-issue of That’s Entertainment, not officially released in the UK back in the day, gave them a sixteenth entry in the chart as well.
+A re-issue of That’s Entertainment, not officially released in the UK first time round, gave them a sixteenth entry in the chart as well.
 For a while it wasn’t a question as to which record I was going to buy that week, instead it was which Jam record I was going to buy that week.
-My small home town had two independent record shops at that point and both had to keep their Jam records on the counter because desperate fans kept trying to steal them.
+My small home town had two independent record shops and both had to keep their Jam records on the counter because desperate fans kept trying to steal them.